osotorrio/tamagotchigame/README.md

 # Change of state and notification to observers

-This behaviour can be observer in the [TimePassed() method](https://github.com/osotorrio/tamagotchigame/blob/master/TamagotchiGame/Tamagotchi.cs#L30).
-When time passed, the tamagotchi age and all needs (observers) are notified.
-In this implementaion, observers has the faculty of change the state of the tamagotchi (concrete subject).
+This behaviour can be observed in the [TimePassed() method](https://github.com/osotorrio/tamagotchigame/blob/master/TamagotchiGame/Tamagotchi.cs#L30).
+When time passes, the tamagotchi ages and all needs (observers) are notified.
+In this implementaion, observers has the faculty of changing the state of the tamagotchi (concrete subject).

 # Testing